Strategy to Counter Iran in the Western Hemisphere Has Gaps That State Department Should Address

 Recommendation for Executive Action

-Comments: In a letter dated December 23, 2014, the Department of State (State) noted that the elements identified in the GAO report as not being adequately addressed by State were matters where the consensus of the intelligence community was that there was not an identifiable threat to counter.
-GAO's report assessed that State did not address four specific elements identified in the Countering Iran in the Western Hemisphere Act of 2012.
-State's December 2014 letter provided explanations for these four elements, including the availability of information on existing agency websites, briefings provided to Congress, and State's lack of finding that foreign governments showed clear threats.
-We continue to maintain that the strategy did not include all of the elements that the law stated should be included, and State did not demonstrate that it provided relevant congressional committees with information that would fully address these elements.
-As of May 2015, State noted that its position regarding this recommendation remains unchanged.
-In December 2015, State noted that it remains in close contact with the relevant congressional committees across a range of security, economic and political with regard to the Western Hemisphere on a regular and continuing basis.
-State further noted that it provided an oral briefing along with its original submission of the report to Congress and answered questions posed by Congress.
-State officials said that they stand ready to provide further information in the appropriate setting should it be requested.
+Comments: In a December 2014 letter, State noted that the elements identified in the GAO report as not being adequately addressed by State were matters in which the consensus of the intelligence community was that there was not an identifiable threat to counter.
+Since then, State informed us that it remained in close contact with the relevant congressional committees across a range of security, economic and political with regard to the Western Hemisphere on a regular and continuing basis, including oral briefings to Congress.
 However, State did not provide GAO with information about whether it had provided information to Congress specifically for the elements identified in the Countering Iran in the Western Hemisphere Act of 2012 that were not fully addressed in the strategy, nor provide additional information about whether State explained to the congressional committees why any absence of such information was not included in the strategy.
+GAO maintains that the strategy did not include all of the elements that the law stated should be included, and State did not demonstrate that it provided relevant congressional committees with information that would fully address these elements.

 Recommendation: For elements identified in the Countering Iran in the Western Hemisphere Act of 2012 that were not fully addressed in the strategy, the Secretary of State should provide the relevant congressional committees with information that would fully address these elements.
 In the absence of such information, State should explain to the congressional committees why it was not included in the strategy.